-Executive Directors receive a cash allowance in lieu of membership of a Company-run pension scheme.
+How the component operates Maximum levels of payment Framework in which performance is assesse Executive Directors receive a cash allowance in lieu of membership of a Company-run pension scheme.
 In jurisdictions where the local law requires employees to participate in a Company-run pension scheme, Executive Directors participate in the local pension scheme to the extent of the amount paid in respect of the majority of our UK-based workforce.
 Base salary is the only component of remuneration which is pensionable.
 The current Chief Executive Officer participates in the Swiss pension plan, and the Company contribution is 12% of his base pay in-line with the wider UK workforce.
 For any newly appointed Executive Directors, the maximum cash allowance payable in lieu of a pension is 12% of base salary.

-For the current Chief Financial Officer, the maximum cash allowance payable in lieu of a pension over the life of this Policy will be as follows:

-- 2020: 20% of base salary. - 2021: 12% of base salary.
+For the current Chief Financial Officer, the maximum cash allowance payable in lieu of a pension over the life of this Policy will be as follows: - 2020: 20% of base salary. - 2021: 12% of base salary.
 None.

-Benefits

-Provide employees with a market competitive benefits package.

-A wide range of benefits may be provided depending on the benefits provided for comparable roles in the location in which the Executive Director is based.

-These benefits will include, as a minimum: healthcare cover, life assurance, long-term disability, annual medical examinations, company car or car allowance.
+How the component operates Maximum levels of payment Framework in which performance is assessed A wide range of benefits may be provided depending on the benefits provided for comparable roles in the location in which the Executive Director is based.
+These benefits will include, as a minimum: nealthcare cover, life assurance, long-term disability, annual medical examinations, company car or car allowance.
 The Committee retains the discretion to provide additional benefits, where necessary or relevant in the context of the Executive Director's location.
-Where applicable, relocation costs may be provided in-line with the Company's relocation policy for senior executives, which may include, amongst other items: removal costs, assistance with accommodation, living expenses for self and family and financial consultancy advice.
+Where applicable, relocation costs may be provided in-line with the Company's relocation policy for senior executives, which may include, amongst other items: removal costs, assistance with accommodation, iving expenses for self and family and financial consultancy advice.
 In some cases, such payments may be grossed up.

-While no maximum level of benefits is prescribed, they are set at an appropriate market competitive level, taking into account a number of factors, which may include:

-- The jurisdiction in which the individual is based. - The level of benefits provided for other employees within the Company. - Market practice for comparable roles within appropriate pay comparators.
+While no maximum level of benefits is prescribed, they are set at an appropriate market competitive level, taking into account a number of factors, which may include: The jurisdiction in which the individual is based.
+The level of benefits provided for other employees within the Company.
+Market practice for comparable roles within appropriate pay comparators.
 The actual amount payable will depend on the cost of providing such benefits to an employee in the location at which the Executive Director is based.
 The Committee keeps the benefit policy and benefit levels under regular review.
+None.